 A few years ago we moved into a great new neighborhood.
 We love our new neighborhood and our new home, and have made lots of great friends.
 Many of them are a good 10-15 years younger than my wife and I. Hanging out with them makes us feel young again, so that’s a plus.

 However, it occurs to me that since they are all 10-15 years younger than us, that means they were born in the 80’s and grew up in the 90’s, and as a result by the time they got into high school they were living in a time when pretty much all music sucked, and for the most part it has been that way ever since.
 Oh, there have been some good bands, if you look hard enough, but not all that much of anything good since grunge disappeared.

 (And don’t say “What about country?”
 Can you think of a single supremely talented country music guitarist or drummer?
 How this stuff ever became popular is beyond me, but it is an indictment of the entire USA that we allowed this to happen.
-I mean, if you actually like country, why are you even here?)
+I mean, if you actually like country, why are you even reading this blog?)

 Anyway.
 I realized I have an obligation to my friends to help them out.

 This was made even more apparent the other night when (I’m not making this up) one of my friends texted me and said, “I have a favor to ask.
 Today, as we all jammed to Def Leppard in our mini van, I realized that we need more musicians that can shred a guitar and drums.
 But I was not indoctrinated in the culture as a young kid.
 I need a school of rock, you might say.
 But I need a teacher.”

 So here goes.
 Here’s my help to my friend, my other friends, and all of the rest of you out there who don’t even know the difference between Van Halen with David Lee Roth and Van Halen with Sammy Hagar.
 Keep in mind, this is a starting off point, not a definitive list of every great artist, song, and album.